logsem/iris-tutorial/README.md

 # Usage
 It is recomended that you go through the files in the order specified in [Content](README.md#content), as later files will relly on knowledge and examples from the previous files.

+Most excersises consist of `Admitted` proofs.
+The excersise is to finish the proof and replace `Admitted` with `Qed`.

 # Content